markgbeckett/zx80/hexld3/README.md

 I encountered a few bugs (some previously identified and fixed by Thunor and some new.
 The known issues (many fixed) are, as follows:

-- The block size for various board-copy operations is too short, meaning the last couple of cells of the game board are lost.
+- The board-copy routine relies on C registering having a large value when routine is called.
+This is typically not the case on 4K BASIC though, provided you do not relocate the machine code, seems to be okay on 8K BASIC version.
 (FIXED)
 - Entering moves on the 4K BASIC version requires an odd two-character prefix to mimic the counted-string syntax of ZX81 strings.
 (FIXED)
 - The game board is not updated when you play the final move, at end game.
 (TO FIX)
 - Once you start the game, you cannot exit, except by resetting the machine.
 (TO FIX)